 Please call when you’re ready to begin or continue reading for more advice on making a cosmetic surgery claim for compensation.

-Why Might You Make A Cosmetic Surgery Claim?
+- Am I Eligible To Make A Cosmetic Surgery Compensation Claim?

 Whether you are having plastic surgery or dermal filler treatment, you would expect that a fully trained practitioner or surgeon would ensure your treatment is successful.
 In fact, they have a duty of care to try and keep you safe whilst they are treating you.
 If you’ve suffered in some way because of the surgery, you could make a cosmetic surgery claim if: